Spring 2023

 Akash Kapur

-Gender and Development
+Gender and Development (CD or SA)

 This course will examine where and why women and men are not treated equally, how gender inequality impacts human welfare and development, and what works to minimize gender inequality in the Global South.
 This course will introduce students to cutting-edge research on gender inequality in countries as diverse as India, China, South Korea, Brazil, Tunisia, Saudi Arabia, and Mali, as well as the reasons why some government efforts to reduce gender inequality are successful while others fail or even backfire.
 The course will emphasize the importance of culture and norms.